aszniak/rlphft/README.md

 ## Cryptocurrency Trading Implementation

 This project implements a Proximal Policy Optimization (PPO) agent for cryptocurrency trading.
-The agent learns to make optimal trading decisions based on historical price data and technical indicators.
+The agent learns to make optimal trading decisions based on historical price data, technical indicators, and sentiment analysis.

 ### Running the Trading Agent